MathurUtkarsh/Video-Captioning-Using-LSTM-and-Keras/README.md

 Install requirements: <code>pip install -r requirements.txt</code>

 <h2 id="Usage">Usage</h2>

-To use the models that have already been trained
+To utilize the pre-trained models, follow these steps:

-Add a video to **data/testing_data/video** folder and run the predict realtime file as <code>python predict_realtime.py</code>
+1. Add a video to the "data/testing_data/video" folder.
+2. Execute the "predict_realtime.py" file using the command: python predict_realtime.py.

-For faster results extract the features of the video and save it in feat folder of the testing_data.
+For quicker results, extract the features of the video and save them in the "feat" folder within the "testing_data" directory.

-To convert into features run the extract_features.py file as <code>python extract_features.py</code>
+To convert the video into features, run the "extract_features.py" file using the command: python extract_features.py.

-Run train.py for local training or use the Video_Captioning.ipynb notebook
+For local training, run the "train.py" file.
+Alternatively, you can use the "Video_Captioning.ipynb" notebook.

 <h2 id="Model">Model</h2>